- Version 1.126

 The user:

-You can place a copy action button in the table toolbar to let the user to create a new object with the same data as the current object.
+You can place a copy action button in the table toolbar to let the user to create a new object with the same data as the selected object.

 You set the label for the button according to your use case.
 Otherwise, the default label is Copy.